predatorx7/goto/README.md

 # Goto

+A simple command-line tool for managing shortcuts to your directories.
-Keeps a key-value record of paths you wish to save for quick access later
+Keeps a key-value record of paths you wish to save for quick access later.

 ## Installation